spryker/spryker-docs/docs/sdk/dev/initialize-and-run-workflows.md

   ---
   {% info_block infoBox "Initialising Workflows" %}

- **Note:** If you initialize workflows for the project, you can use only these workflows.
+If you initialize workflows for the project, you can use only these workflows.

   {% endinfo_block %}